Featured

 After working in the car industry and as a journalist Steve wrote a PhD and book called Management and Managed: Fifty years of Cri- sis at Chrysler.
 After several years as a visiting professor at Grenoble University he became Professor of European Employment Studies at London Metropolitan University in 2000, the year he published Management, Work and Welfare in Western Europe.
 Three years later, then Director of Londonmet’s Working Lives Research Insti tute, he wrote Liberté, Egalité and Fraternité at Work: Changing French Employment Relations and Management.
 In the last three years he has published three jointly edited books: Globalizing Employment Relations, Globalization and Precarious Forms of Pro-duction and Employment, and Changing Work and Community Identities in European Regions.

-Mériadec JONVILLE
+Mériadec Jonville

 Strategy& (PwC)